 - Pre-heat oven to 180 degrees.

 - Arrange parsnip and garlic cloves on a large baking tray.
-Drizzle with olive oil and rice malt syrup (or maple syrup) and season well.
+Drizzle with olive oil and rice malt syrup (or maple syrup/raw honey) and season well.
 Toss to coat.
+(Rice Malt Syrup not to be used if on AIP).

 - Roast for 40 minutes until the vegetables are golden and slightly caramelised.